Stratio/stratio-cassandra/README.md

 ```
 CREATE TABLE tweets (
-    id INTEGER PRIMARY KEY,
+    id INT PRIMARY KEY,
-    user INTEGER REFERENCES user(id),
+    user TEXT,
-    body VARCHAR(140),
+    body TEXT,
     timestamp TIMESTAMP,
-    lucene TEXT,
+    lucene TEXT
 );
 ```

-You can create a custom Lucene index on it with the following statement:
+We have create a column called *lucene* for linking the index queries.
+This column will not store data.
+Now you can create a custom Lucene index on it with the following statement:

 ```
 CREATE CUSTOM INDEX tweets_index ON tweets (lucene)